SidharthAgarwal18/Traffic_Road_Density/2019CS10373_2019CS50661_ass1_part3/code/README.md

 ## Utility-Runtime tradeoff analysis for queue and dynamic density
 * This program explores the various ways of approaching the problem of calculating queue and dynamic density of cars on road and analysis the tradeoff in each such way.
-* In this analysis we have fixed the points selected by user to maintain uniformity across each method.
 * More information can be found on our [course webpage](https://www.cse.iitd.ac.in/~rijurekha/cop290_2021.html)

 ## Instructions